ArvindeepSingh/Ping-Pong/README.md

 - **Score Tracking**: Stay in the competition with the built-in score tracking system, ensuring you know who's leading.

-- **Rising Tension**: Feel the heat as the ball's speed accelerates after each exhilarating collision with a paddle.
+- **Intensity**: Feel the heat as the ball's speed accelerates after each exhilarating collision with a paddle.

-- **Victory Awaits**: The game concludes when one player attains a pre-defined score, making every point and rally crucial.
+- **Victory**: The game concludes when one player attains a pre-defined score, making every point and rally crucial.

 ## How to Play